|

 Chemistry Resources Biology ResourcesRobotics.
 Resources I was honored to give a presentation yesterday to colleagues in Utah on strategies to promote engagement in the sciences when teaching in a 100% distance learning setting.

 Rather than share an exhaustive list og best practices (which are constantly evolving), I decided to give participants a snap shot of my current thinking on distance learning science pedagogy which is heavily informed by constant reflective practice.
 Click here for a link to a PDF of the presentation which features my top four current strategies.
 I am sure these will change...but sharing reflection and iteration, I feel, is very powerful.
 At least for me.
-And it's my blog. :) While PhET and cK-12 HTML5 simulations have proved to be essential in facilitating 100% distance learning in my chemistry and biology classes, creating a meaningful distance learning system for my robotics elective course was much more difficult to dream up.
+And it's my blog. :) |

 Categories